- Section Name:

 - Evening Phone:

 Exam information also available at:

 Below you will find a list of EXAM and HAMFEST DATES.
 We will do our best to keep this list up-to-date.
-Please send along any additions and corrections to Joy Lynne Foss, K1SEW at email@example.com
+Please send along any additions and corrections to Joy Lynne Foss, Public Information Coordinator at firstname.lastname@example.org

 CLUB MEETINGS COMING UP:

 Greater Kennebec Valley Wireless, Caffeine, Donut, Muffin, & Marching Society - Every Wednesday, 6:00 a.m., Dave's Diner, Brunswick Avenue, Gardiner.